 who we are is not nearly as important as who we serve

 Morning Star has the blessing and honor of working with a diverse group of people.
-We help adults and children with behavioral concerns and learning difficulties.
+We help adults and children with autism, behavioral concerns and learning difficulties.
 Our partners are well seasoned in helping individuals with both developmental disabilities, Intellectual Disabilities, Mental Illness and Autism.
 We are able to accomplish this through the science of Applied Behavior Analysis.
 Our passion is to serve people by putting them in control of their own future.

 understanding radical behaviorism

 It is common in today’s treatment to dismiss the foundation of our field, but at Morning Star, we insist on its existence and application for the people that we serve.

 taking the technology to the fullest extent